Step 5: Status Report

 The Final Status Report is the final grant report due to the Fund.
 It is due no later than one month following the grant end date.
 If a Final Status Report for an open grant is not received and approved within at least one month of the grant application deadline for a new grant cycle, the grantee organization will not be eligible to apply during the next cycle.
 Final Status Report reports are submitted and processed online; paper copies will not be accepted.

 Here is a link to a recording of our staff walking through the Final Status Report Process.
-The video is about 30 minutes long, but feel free to scroll through to relevant sections/slides as needed.
-The slides from our Status Report Workshop in June 2020 are also available for download.
+The video is about 15 minutes long.
+The slides from our Status Report Workshop in June 2022 are also available for download.

 The questions that comprise the full online final status report are listed below.